 Let’s understand this problem and ways to recognise and deal with it.

-Definition: Foetal Alcohol Spectrum Disease
+What Is Foetal Alcohol Spectrum Disease

-Women who consume alcohol during pregnancy can given birth to children with Foetal Alcohol Spectrum Diseases (FASD).
+Women who consume alcohol during pregnancy can give birth to children with Foetal Alcohol Spectrum Diseases (FASD).
 It is an umbrella term for a series of disorders that are both physical and psychological.
 So far four types of FASD have been recognised.
 These are:

 - Foetal Alcohol Syndrome (FAS)